choraio/chora-docs/src/research/green-nft/overview.md

 The current focus of the project is research and development for the [Green NFT Hackathon](https://gitcoin.co/hackathon/green-nft/onboard).

-In response to concerns around the carbon footprint of minting and exchanging NFTs on the current Proof-of-Work version of Ethereum, conscientious artists and platforms are looking for ways to offset their carbon footprint by making use of infrastructure that is more energy efficient.
+In response to concerns around the carbon footprint of minting and exchanging NFTs on the current Proof-of-Work version of Ethereum, conscientious artists and platforms are looking for ways to offset their carbon footprint or to make use of infrastructure that is more energy efficient.

-Within the Ethereum ecosystem, there are scaling solutions that will reduce the energy cost as well as plans to switch Ethereum to a Proof-of-Stake consensus mechanism, which means partial solutions are already underway.
-Although significantly less energy will be consumed with such improvements, there will still always be an energy cost, which is where the purchasing of "eco credits" comes in.
+Within the Ethereum ecosystem, there are several scaling solutions currently being implemented and there are plans to switch Ethereum to a Proof-of-Stake consensus mechanism.
+Although significantly less energy will be consumed with such improvements, there will still always be an energy cost.

 ## Regen Network